 What is mental health?

 We all have mental health, just as we all have physical health.
 Both change throughout our lives, and like our bodies, our minds can become unwell.
 The World Health Organisation describes mental health as ‘a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community’.
 ‘There’s no health without mental health’ was the central and powerful message from the UK’s Department of Health in 2011.
 A Mental Health Taskforce, formed in March 2015, ‘brings together health and care leaders and experts in the field, including people using services, to lead a programme of work to create a mental health Five Year Forward View for the NHS in England’.
-In early 2017 the Government launched an independent expert review into mental health practices in the workplace, to which the CIPD is contributing, as part of a broader package of measures to reform mental health provision in the UK; it will report at the end of the year.
+In 2017 the Government commissioned an independent expert review into mental health practices in the workplace, to which the CIPD contributed, as part of a broader package of measures to reform mental health provision in the UK.

 Our Absence management surveys show that mental health issues are a major cause of long-term sickness absence from work and our report Employee Outlook: Focus on mental health in the workplace found that more than three people in ten have experienced mental ill health while in employment.
 So it’s likely that we’ll be either affected ourselves by a mental health issue or be supporting someone who is.
 Research by Centre Forum Commission led by former Health Minister Paul Burstow found that mental health problems cost UK employers £26 billion each year, averaging £1,035 per employee.